Covid 19 coronavirus: Case numbers, Omicron's spread revealed ahead of border announcement - NZ Herald

-Any further spread of Omicron in managed isolation will be revealed by officials ahead of government changes to bolster the country's defences against the new variant.
+The Ministry of Health data comes ahead of government changes to bolster the country's defences against the new variant.

+Nelson Marlborough DHB is expected to reach 90 per cent double vaccination among its eligible population later today - there were just 246 doses to go as of midnight.
+That would make it the 10th DHB to reach that milestone.

+South Canterbury needs 195 more doses, Hawkes Bay 1714 doses and Waikato 3557 doses to reach 90 per cent.

-Announcements around giving children the vaccines, any changes to border restrictions and when people can get boosters will be made today - an hour after the Ministry of Health is due to release the latest Covid-19 case numbers.
+Announcements around giving children the vaccines, any changes to border restrictions and when people can get boosters will be made at 2pm today.

+Just four more Māori need to get their first dose in the Wairarapa DHB area to reach 90 per cent first-dosed.

+Southern DHB has 42 doses to go and Waitemata another 225 doses to reach 90 per cent of eligible Māori with their first dose.

 Read More